rishabh2015/fluttervsreactnative/README.md

 ## To run the Flutter project
 1. Make sure a device is connected or an emulator is running
-2. cd to the "daam_flutter" folder
+2. cd to the "dummy_flutter" folder
 3. flutter run
 Or you can open the flutter project in your favorite IDE and run the project in the debugger.
 This has been tested in VS Code and Android Studio.

 ## To run the React Native project
 1. Make sure a device is connected or an emulator is running
-2. cd to the "daam-react-native" folder
+2. cd to the "dummy-react-native" folder
 3. npm run start
 # fluttervsreactnative